 Most problems can be sorted out quickly and easily, often at the time they arise with the person concerned and this may be the approach you try first.
 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing, although verbal complaints will also be taken just as seriously, as soon as possible after the event and ideally within a few days, as this helps us to establish what happened more easily, In any event, this should be:

-detail as you can.
+Please give as much detail as you can.

 If you are a registered patient you can complain about your own care.
 You are unable to complain about someone else’s treatment without their written authority.
 For further information please refer to the section on Complaining on Behalf of Someone Else, further down the page.